 Both these types of chickpeas are regularly used in Indian kitchens.
 However, I have seen that for a lot of people from outside India, especially those who are not from South Asia, black chickpea is a very new ingredient.

-Though the shape of black chickpea is similar to white chickpea its taste and texture are different.
+The shape of black chickpeas is similar to regular white chickpeas but their taste and texture are different.

 Black chickpeas also take more time to get cooked in comparison to white chickpeas.